 Financial review

 It was a useful exercise to look at where my income came from last year.
 There were two major sources - one place I have been a long-term associate, and the other where I covered an in-house position.
 These constituted 2/3 of my earnings, more than covering the baseline I set myself for “managing”.
-It was the first time - after 10 years, I really don’t like admin! - that I had looked back retrospectively.
-I keep a forward planner so I can work out where I have days spare and if I am hitting monthly income targets, based on a template we used at NEF Consulting, but it was useful to look at how plans turned into reality.
+It was the first time (after 10 years, I really don’t like admin!) that I had looked back retrospectively.
+I keep a forward planner so I can work out where I have days spare and if I am hitting monthly income targets, based on a template we used when I was at NEF Consulting, but it was useful to look at how plans turned into reality.
+I also noticed that a place I often support with projects didn’t really end up giving me much income so I need to work out if I still want to continue that, if it’s worth the additional administration and effort.

 What did I enjoy

-I reflected on what I enjoyed about different projects over the year - both specific and generally.
+I reflected on what I enjoyed about different projects over the year.

 - Trust matters.
 When I worked on projects with lots of trust in the team, or with those asking for support, we always found a way to do great work, whatever the obstacles.
 It just made everything easier.

-- Clarity on tasks and who will do things.
+- Clarity on tasks and who will do things is essential, even if I think I prefer a looser structure.
 This is especially important when work develops and adapts very quickly.
 I spent a lot of the year working with brilliant people and we just navigated these things.
 I am a bit messy sometimes in how I think about things, so it’s always useful to have someone who is better at processes and procedures.

 🧐 What did I learn?